turris-cz/user-docs/docs/hw/omnia/revisions.md

 ## CZ11NIC23

-Marked as Omnia 2019 and Omnia 2020 in retails.
+Marked as Omnia 2019, Omnia 2020, and Omnia Wi-Fi 6 in retail.

 This is second revamp of Turris Omnia board.

 The users most notable change is color change of chassis.
 Previous black color was switched to metallic silver.
-It also comes preinstalled with Turris OS 4.X while previous versions were starting from 3.X version and had to upgrade to 4.X first.
+It also comes preinstalled with Turris OS 4.X while previous versions were starting from 3.X version and had to upgrade to upgrade to 4.X first.
+Turris Omnia Wi-Fi 6 has preinstalled Turris OS 6.X.

 This revision is manufactured only with Wi-Fi and with 2GB of RAM same as CZ11NIC20.
 It also may feature blue buttons instead of black ones in several